Henry Every: Aftermath and manhunt

-The plunder of Emperor Aurangzeb's treasure ship had serious consequences for the English, coming at a time of crisis for the East India Company (EIC), whose profits were still recovering from the disastrous Child's War.
-The EIC had seen its total annual imports drop from a peak of £800,000 in 1684, to just £30,000 in 1695, and Every's attack now threatened the very existence of English trade in India.
-The local Indian governor, Itimad Khan, immediately arrested the English subjects in Surat and kept them under close watch, partly as a punishment for their countrymen's depredations and partly for their own protection from the rioting locals.
-A livid Aurangzeb quickly closed four of the EIC's factories in India and imprisoned the officers, nearly ordering an armed attack against the English city of Bombay with the goal of forever expelling the English from India.
+The plunder of Aurangzeb's treasure ship had serious consequences for the English, coming at a time of crisis for the East India Company (EIC), whose profits were still recovering from the disastrous Anglo-Mughal War.
+The EIC had seen its total annual imports drop from a peak of £800,000 in 1684 to just £30,000 in 1695, and Every's attack now threatened the very existence of English trade in India.
+When the damaged Ganj-i-Sawai finally limped its way back to harbor in Surat, news of the pirates' attack on the pilgrims—a sacrilegious act that, like the rape of the Muslim women, was considered an unforgivable violation of the Hajj—spread quickly.
+The governor of Gujarat, Itimad Khan, immediately arrested the English subjects in Surat and kept them under close watch, partly as a punishment for their countrymen's depredations and partly for their own protection from rioting locals.
+A livid Aurangzeb quickly closed four of the EIC's factories in India and imprisoned its officers, nearly ordering an armed attack against the city of Bombay with the goal of expelling the English from the Indian subcontinent.

-To appease Aurangzeb, the EIC promised to pay all financial reparations, while Parliament declared the pirates hostis humani generis ("the enemy of humanity").
-In mid-1696, the government issued a £500 bounty (approximately £92294.70 sterling as of November 2023, adjusted for inflation) on Every's head and offered a free pardon to any informer who disclosed his whereabouts.
-When the EIC later doubled that reward (to £1000), the first worldwide manhunt in recorded history was underway.
+To appease Aurangzeb, the EIC promised to pay all financial reparations, while the Parliament of England declared the pirates hostis humani generis ("the enemy of humanity").
+In mid-1696, the English government issued a £500 bounty (approximately £92.300 sterling as of 2023, adjusted for inflation) on Every's head and offered a free pardon to any informer who disclosed his whereabouts.
+The EIC later doubled that reward (to £1000), initiating the first global manhunt in recorded history.
+English authorities also proclaimed that they would exempt Every from all of the Acts of Grace (pardons) and amnesties it would subsequently issue to other pirates (for instance in 1698).
+As it was by now known that Every was sheltering somewhere in England's North American colonies, where he would likely find safety among corrupt colonial governors, he was out of the jurisdiction of the EIC.
+This made him a national problem.
+Accordingly, the Board of Trade was tasked with coordinating the manhunt for Every and his crew.